 Hop Aboard for Authentic Greek Food – The Big Greek Bus

-There’s a big blue bus parked on the Harbour Arm, ready to whisk you away to a land of sea and sun.
-On a sunny day in Folkestone you only need sit on the top deck, surrounded by the fantastic views of the sea, enjoying authentic Greek food cooked below stairs on the Big Greek Bus.
+The Big Greek Bus is parked on the Harbour Arm, ready to whisk you away to a land of sea and sun.
+When the sun’s out, you’d think you were in the Mediterranean.
+When it’s a little chilly, sit on the top deck and just imagine!
+You’re surrounded by the fantastic views of the sea whilst eating the authentic Greek food cooked below stairs.

 If you fancy calamari then make your order at the driver’s window.
 After a brief pause you will be served with fresh, crispy rings of juicy squid to be enjoyed in the fresh sea air.

 Fresh Food and child friendly